havrikov/text-processing-java-projects/README.md

 # Text Processing Java Projects

 This is a collection of drivers for projects that take structured text inputs.
-The projects are built with [jacoco](https://www.eclemma.org/jacoco/) instrumentation and report code coverage.
+The projects are built with [jacoco](https://www.eclemma.org/jacoco/) instrumentation and report code coverage and thrown exceptions.

 ## Build Instructions
 You require java `1.8` or greater.